LMS-Community/lms-community.github.io/docs/downloads/listing.md

 ---

 !!! warning
-    These releases are unsupported.
-Many probably don't work any more.
+    These files are unsupported.
+Many documents are outdated, software packages might not work any more.
 Use at your own risk.

 [Go back to safety, get the latest release](../getting-started/index.md).